 These B vitamins matter because they help with energy production in the body.
 Also, the fact that nutritional yeast has B12 is a bonus and great news for vegans.
 Naturally, B12 is found predominantly in animals, leaving vegans to have to take a replacement supplement to ensure they don’t develop a B12 deficiency.

-It is also a complete protein, meaning it contains all nine essential amino acids that humans need from food.
-Just one serving of nutritional yeast has 2g of protein, making it an easy plant-based protein vegan’s can add to any meal.
+Not to mention, this yeast is a complete protein, meaning it contains all nine essential amino acids that humans need from food.
+Just one serving of nutritional yeast has 2g of protein, which makes it an easy plant-based protein vegan's can add to any meal.

-The flavour of nutritional yeast is especially useful for vegans or people avoiding dairy.
-This is because of its cheesy, nutty taste that can be used to mirror the flavour of cheese.
+The taste of nutritional yeast is especially useful for vegans or people avoiding dairy.
+Thanks to its cheesy, nutty-like taste it can be used to mirror the flavour of cheese.